-Upon the occurrence of an event of default and until such event of default was no longer continuing, the Applicable Margin would increase by 4.0% per annum.
-If an event of default (other than certain events of bankruptcy or insolvency) occurred and was continuing, OrbiMed may have declared all or any portion of the outstanding principal amount of the borrowings plus accrued and unpaid interest to be due and payable.
-Upon the occurrence of certain events of bankruptcy or insolvency, all of the outstanding principal amount of the borrowings plus accrued and unpaid interest would have automatically became due and payable.
-In addition, the Company may have been required to prepay outstanding borrowings, subject to certain exceptions, with portions of net cash proceeds of certain asset sales and certain casualty and condemnation events.
+During the continuance of an event of default, the interest rate per annum will be equal to the rate that would have otherwise been applicable at the time of the event of default plus 2.0%.
+If an event of default (other than certain events of bankruptcy or insolvency) occurs and is continuing, CIBC may declare all or any portion of the outstanding principal amount of the borrowings plus accrued and unpaid interest to be due and payable.
+Upon the occurrence of certain events of bankruptcy or insolvency, all of the outstanding principal amount of the borrowings plus accrued and unpaid interest will automatically become due and payable.
+In addition, the Company may be required to prepay outstanding borrowings, subject to certain exceptions, with portions of net cash proceeds of certain asset sales and certain casualty and condemnation events.